-Relationships Education, looking at the characteristics of positive relationships, friendships, family relationships and relationships with other children and adults.
-Relationships education is statutory.
+- Relationships Education, looking at the characteristics of positive relationships, friendships, family relationships and relationships with other children and adults.
+Relationships education is statutory. - Sex education teaches children about human reproductions and conception and how puberty affects primary aged children.

-Sex education teaches children about human reproductions and conception and how puberty affects primary aged children.
-Sex education is not compulsory in primary schools, however the Department for Education recommends that all primary schools should have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.
-As this aspect of RSE is non-compulsory, parents have the right to withdraw.
+Sex education is not compulsory in primary schools; however, the Department for Education recommends that all primary schools should have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.
+Parents have the right to request that their child be withdrawn from some or all of the non-statutory Sex Education our school teaches, but not Relationships Education.
+Parents do not have a right to withdraw their children from those aspects of Sex Education that are taught in the statutory National Curriculum Science and Health Education.
+Parents are invited to view our resources and discuss any concerns with our staff.